CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/07-power-automate.md

    ![](media/ex7-t1-encodiancreate.png)

-1. On **Convert PDF to Images** filed, enter te below instaructions:
+1. On **Convert PDF to Images** filed, enter te below instructions:

     - File Content : Click inside the edit box of **File Content** and select **File Content** from the dynamic content list appears on the right side of the designer.